-The Waianae Coast Comprehensive Health Center is honored to announce it has received Patient-Centered Medical Home (PCMH) recognition by the National Committee for Quality Assurance (NCQA) for its Main Center and the James and Abigail Campbell Nanakuli Clinic.
+The Waianae Coast Comprehensive Health Center is honored to announce it has received Patient-Centered Medical Home (PCMH) recognition by the National Committee for Quality Assurance (NCQA) for its Main Center, James and Abigail Campbell Nanakuli Clinic, Waipahu Family Health Center, and West O'ahu Community Health - Kapolei.

 NCQA accredits and certifies a wide range of health care organizations and manages the evolution of HEDIS®, the performance measurement tool used by more than 90 percent of the nation's health plans.